Updated: Aug 2, 2024

 2. Keep notes

 Another thing you can do to improve your reading comprehension is to keep reading notes.
 If you own the book, you can use the margins on the side.
 If you borrowed the book or if you prefer e-books instead, you can use Bookly.
+The biggest advantage of keeping notes this way is that the app helps centralize your thoughts around a book which does wonders to reading comprehension and can even serve as a helpful resource for students.

 3. Summarize what you read